ingonyama-zk/icicle/examples/c++/install-and-use-icicle/README.md

 ### Build your app and link to ICICLE

-You will have to specify paths for include and libs so that the compiler linker and loader can find them at compile anb runtime.
+When installing ICICLE in a custom location, you need to specify the paths for the include and library directories so that the compiler, linker, and loader can find them during compile and runtime.
+Add the following to your CMake file:
-You can add the following to cmake file to do so:
 ```cmake
 # Include directories
 target_include_directories(example PUBLIC /custom/path/icicle/include)